-3. Consider the use of irrevocable trusts as a planning tool.
 Irrevocable trusts can be strong planning tools when you are trying to reduce taxes and/or create a legacy.
-By working with your Florida estate planning attorney, who has experience with drafting different forms of irrevocable trusts, you will find out how they can help you reach your goals and provide a legacy for your loved ones.
+By working with your Florida estate planning lawyer, who has experience with drafting different forms of irrevocable trusts, you will find out how they can help you reach your goals and provide a legacy for your loved ones.

-4. Plan to avoid probate in all the states where you own real property.
 Are part of your assets in the form of real property?
 If your answer is yes, then you should be aware of the rules that apply in every state where you hold property.
 You do not want to leave your heirs and your decision makers open to having to manage multiple probates or ancillary proceedings.
 This may cause additional time and increase costs on the transferring of wealth to the next generation.
-Again, your experienced Florida estate planning attorney can talk to you about how trust planning can help you.
+Again, your experienced Florida estate planning lawyer can talk to you about how trust planning can help you.

-6. Research the use of a corporate trustee.
 An option you may not have considered is a corporate trustee.
 This type of trustee can be a valuable addition to your estate plan.
 He or she will know how to invest your money, protect you and your heirs, and work with your Florida estate planning attorney to make sure your goals are met.
-Be sure to discuss this consideration with your Florida estate planning attorney who has experience working with trust officers.
+Be sure to discuss this consideration with your Florida estate planning lawyer who has experience working with trust officers.